Cyborg117/Checksumly/README.md

 # V2
 1. To Add Support for more Filetypes (Currently only text files(.txt) is used)
-2. to add More Hashing Algorithms
+2. To add More Hashing Algorithms